malberda/Blog/index.md

  - Databases - Databases are often used to store biological data.
 There are multiple databases with different focuses such as sharing information with other databases or visualizing the results of the data analysis.
 A good example of a database is InterPro, which is a collaborative database that pools information from 12 other major databases allowing for a greater collaborative effort in the study of proteins and other biological information [4].

  - Web Apps - The Web Apps that exist serve a purpose of giving any user the ability to access databases and large quantity of information and analyses from other scientists.
-An example of this is the software MG-RAST, which allows users to analyze genomes using their tools. (might add specific examples)
+An example of this is the software MG-RAST, which allows users to analyze genomes using their tools.

- - // Data Mining Software -

  - Visualization Tools - There are a number of visualization tools, some dealing with taking data from complex topics like 3D genomics (a special way of configuring the genome for considering the dynamic nature of its existence), high-throughput imaging (a method for catching images on a micro scale like the human genome), and complex data sets.
 These tools need to take complex sets of data and turn them into an understandable visualization for the scientists.
 These can take a variety of forms, 6 of which are shown by the following image from [5]: